onebytellc/development-practices/README.md

 # Development Best Practices

-Provides guidelines to developers for testing their application.
+Provides guidelines to developers for developing and testing applications.

 1. [Web](#web)
 2. [API's](#apis)
 3. [Mobile](#mobile-applications-android--ios--react)

-Note: *All builds and their updates should be sent to qaonebyte@gmail.com with the subject “Project Name : iOS / Android / React : version”*
+*Note: All builds and their updates should be sent to qaonebyte@gmail.com with the subject “Project Name : iOS / Android / React : version”*

 # Web

-## Form Validation
+## Format and Validations

+- Define validations for all form fields before starting the project and make sure you perform those validations on client-side unless otherwise specified
-- Trimmed fields to avoid spaces acceptance.
-Acceptable only for passwords
+- Trim all text fields to avoid empty space acceptance.
+Empty spaces should only be acceptable in passwords
-- Numeric keyboard for number entry.
-- Minimum and Maximum characters limit should be pre-defined in First name, Last name, password, confirm password.
-- DOB format should be defined
-- Email validation and verification
+- Use number type field in HTML5 wherever you expect number only field
+- Define maximum and minimum character limits for all form fields and put those validations on all the form fields
 - Each required field should be completely validated and verified individually before moving to next one
-- Hierarchy of validation on submit button:
-  - Field validation
-  - Credentials check
+- Format for dates should be discussed with the product owner and the same format should be used throughout

-## Responsive Design
+## Design

+- Ensure that you understand the design and that the design can be implemented on the screen sizes we wish to support
+- Define screen resolutions to support and bound the limits for different devices for responsive implementation (For example, mobile should be < 760, iPad should be >760 and < 1120)
 - Screen should either be responsive or fixed-width
 - When content needs to be centered vertically, fix the height of parent
 - Widgets / Text should not overlap when screen size changes
 - Define base font-size for the application before starting development

-## Consistent Design Practices

 - Designer should always provide a style guide and MUST use that style guide for all their screens
 - Developers should agree on style guide before starting on a project and if time permits, create an implementation of style guide as well [Example Style Guide](http://ec2-52-90-113-143.compute-1.amazonaws.com:8000/style-guide)
 - Implement a SCSS / LESS variable page and use those variables across CSS instead of hardcoding color, padding, radius, borders [Example Variable File](https://bitbucket.org/onebytetech/servup-web/src/78365001c94cb3d9afaf0f1aaaffebe517af1804/client/modules/core/styles/variables.scss?at=master&fileviewer=file-view-default)